Skip to main content

 ScopePurposeEndpoint

-cases.createCreate onboarding casesPOST /v1/cases
+cases.createCreate onboarding casesPOST /api/v1/cases

-invites.sendSend onboarding invitesPOST /v1/cases/{caseId}/invites
+invites.sendSend onboarding invitesPOST /api/v1/cases/{caseId}/invites

-cases.ids.listList case IDsGET /v1/microapps/api/cases/ids
+cases.ids.listList case IDsGET /api/v1/microapps/api/cases/ids

-users.listList firm usersGET /v1/microapps/api/users
+users.listList firm usersGET /api/v1/microapps/api/users

 Errors and audit